zhongyuanzhao/zhongyuanzhao.github.io/_news/2025-10-27-differentiable-network-digital-twin-presented-at-Asilomar.md

   <br><em>Figure 3.
 Gradient-based optimization of link scheduling priorities (<i>z</i> in Figure 1, representing the contending aggressiveness policy) mitigates congestion.</em>
 </div>

-This approach provides a **scalable analytical foundation** for **next-generation, self-organizing wireless networks**, bridging classical optimization and modern differentiable modeling.
+This approach provides a **scalable analytical foundation** for **next-generation, self-organizing wireless networks**, paving the way for smarter network protocols and new methods of network flow optimization.

 **Preprint and code will be released soon.**